AEW News: Brandi Rhodes Shows Off ‘Hidden’ Tattoo, Alexa Bliss Reacts

 The tattoo, which is positioned behind her left ear, features a simple outline of Mickey Mouse’s face.
 According to Rhodes, she’s always been fascinated by the “Hidden Mickey” concept — which is a subtle depiction of Disney’s favorite mouse that’s usually found in theme parks — and even revealed that there are more in her house.

 However, the All Elite Wrestling chief branding officer isn’t the only wrestling personality to boast a Mickey tattoo.
 Shortly after posting the photo, WWE superstar Alexa Bliss responded by telling her about her own version of the tattoo, though she didn’t reveal where it is.
-Bliss is a well documented Disney fan, and her original NXT gimmick was heavily inspired by their princesses.
+Bliss is a well-documented Disney fan, and her original NXT gimmick was heavily inspired by the brand’s princesses.

 Trisha Parker also weighed in with her opinion on Brandi’s new ink, telling her that the tattoo is “so cute.”
 The comments were generally filled with positive sentiments and compliments towards the AEW executive and onscreen personality, which is the opposite response to Twitter’s feedback to her husband’s new ink.